gshadows/SurfaceHelper/README.md

 * Notify when ship took off without player.
 * Notify about planet gravity and temprtature at any of four stages of landing: approach, exit SC, touchdown and disembark.

+Ship center is not provided by ED, so it is determined as a middle point between cockpit seat and disembark points.
+Unfortunately, not all ships are same, so corrections needed.
+If for your ship distance displayed incorrectly, please:

+* Try to change middle point offsets in settings.
+* Report me, which offset works for your ship and the ship name, so that I could add it to a known ships list.

+Currently known ships list:

+* ASP Explorer
+* Type 9
+* Diamond Back Explorer

 ### Future plans

 - Allow adding markers on surface and show it in the plugin UI tab.